1. Introduction

 to inspect come out is just too convenient.

-So naturally, I wondered whether there was any way to shorten the number of
+Naturally, I wondered whether there was any way to shorten the number of rows

 as.set_option.html) has a full list of all options available, and one option